khrj/volte-fix/README.md

 # Usage
 ## Using install.sh
-If you're not rooted, boot into TWRP, and mount system as r/w
+> Note: If you're not rooted, boot into TWRP, and mount system as r/w

 Run
 ``./install.sh``